radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 * 01 - added more discussion of IPSec, and move TLS-PSK to its own document,

 * 02 - Added text on Increasing the Security of Insecure Transports

+* 03 - add text on CUI.
+Add notes on PAP vs CHAP security

+* 04 - add text on security of MS-CHAP.
+Rearrange and reword many sections for clarity.

 --- back